 kubectl

-kubectl allows communication with the API server and run commands on a Kubernetes cluster.
+Enables communication with the API server and allows running commands on a Kubernetes cluster.

 kubeadm

-kubeadm allows creating a Kubernetes cluster that is ready to receive commands from kubectl.
+Facilitates the creation of a Kubernetes cluster ready to receive commands from kubectl.

-These tools are meant to create and manage test clusters on a personal machine.
-They work on Linux, MacOS and Windows. kind creates a cluster that consists of Docker containers, therefore it requires Docker to be installed. minikube runs a single-node cluster on the local machine.
+Used to create and manage test clusters on a personal machine.
+It creates a cluster consisting of Docker containers, requiring Docker to be installed.
+Available on Linux, MacOS, and Windows.

 Content initially contributed by Vettabase Ltd.